Ericesposito/Ericesposito/README.md

 </h2>

 <p align="left">
-  But here is some more about me...
+  But here are some other things about me...
 </p>

 <ul align="center" style="list-style-type:none;">